Posts

 Image

 Bypass newspaper paywalls with Chrome on Windows and Mac Oh, joy and rapture, finally a way to beat newspaper paywalls.
 It works with Chrome on Windows and with Chrome on Mac.
 Follow the link and follow the installation instructions.
-Pretty easy. https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean It is routinely updated, so if a problem, get the latest version.
-It does work with Australian News Ltd papers that changed their paywall in February 2022.
-This is a new site.
-It seems to be an update of the earlier one I was using that has not been updated.
-Here it is just for reference. https://github.com/iamadamdev/bypass-paywalls-chrome/blob/master/README.md
+Pretty easy. https://gitflic.ru/project/magnolia1234/bypass-paywalls-chrome-clean It is routinely updated, so if there is a problem, get the latest version.
+See magnolia1234 on X/Twitter Nov 2024 Here are the old sites just for reference. https://github.com/bpc-clone/bypass-paywalls-chrome-clean?tab=readme-ov-file https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean https://github.com/iamadamdev/bypass-paywalls-chrome/blob/master/README.md

 One remote streaming international TV with a VPN; Roku and a secondary router.